A pause before the scroll.

 It is actively constructed by your brain, your culture, your tools, and your attention.

-Your phone is not a neutral window.
+Your phone is not just a window, it is a frame.

-It is a frame and the frame determines the picture.
+And the frame decides the picture.

 The question is not whether technology mediates your reality.